 Skip to main content

-Ministry of Development, Industry and Foreign Trade (MDIC); Ministry of Environment and Climate Change (MMA)
+Ministry of Development, Industry and Foreign Trade (MDIC), Ministry of Agriculture and Livestock (MAPA), Ministry of Environment and Climate Change (MMA), Ministry of Science, Technology, and Innovation (MCTI), Ministry of Agrarian Development and Family Agriculture (MDA)

 Implementation Organisations